UMAprotocol/UMIPs/Implementations/defillama-tvl.md

     - `date`: UNIX timestamp
     - `totalLiquidityUSD`: project TVL measured in USD for the timestamp at `date` value above
 2. Determine evaluation timestamp(s) for TVL data:
-    - If `RequestTimestamp` parameter is provided its value should be used as an override for the actual price request timestamp.
-Though this should always be ignored if the provided `RequestTimestamp` value exceeds actual price request timestamp.
+    - If `RequestTimestampOverride` parameter is provided its value should be used as an override for the actual price request timestamp.
+Though this should always be ignored if the provided `RequestTimestampOverride` value exceeds actual price request timestamp.
     - If `AggregationPeriod` is not provided then only single TVL value should be evaluated at the latest available daily timestamp that is at or before the effective price request timestamp.
     - If `AggregationPeriod` is provided then series of daily TVL values should be evaluated.
 The first evaluation timestamp is set by subtracting `AggregationPeriod` from the effective price request timestamp and identifying the closest available (at or after) daily timestamp.
 The last evaluation timestamp is set the same as for scenario without `AggregationPeriod` (above).
 All available daily timestamps between the start and end evaluation (inclusive) should be evaluated.
 3. Determine TVL values for all the evaluation timestamp(s) (Step 2) from the returned `tvl` array by taking `totalLiquidityUSD` value where item's `date` matches evaluation timestamp(s).